Lepsius Standard Alphabet: Consonants

 Lepsius typically characterized ejective consonants as tenuis, as they are completely unaspirated, and wrote them with the Greek spiritus lenis (p’, t’, etc.), which may be the source of the modern convention for ejectives in the IPA.
 However, when his sources made it clear that there was some activity in the throat, he transcribed them as emphatics.

 When transcribing consonant letters which are pronounced the same but are etymologically distinct, as in Armenian, diacritics from the original alphabet or roman transliteration may be carried over.
 Similarly, unique sounds such as Czech ř may be carried over into Lepsius transcription.
-Lepsius used a diacritic r under t᷊ and d᷊ for some poorly described sounds in Dravidian languages.
+Lepsius used a diacritic r under t᷊ and d᷊ for some poorly-described sounds in Dravidian languages.

 Standard capitalization is used.
 For example, when written in all caps, γ becomes Γ (as in AFΓAN "Afghan").

 Tones

-Tones are marked with an acute and grave accents (backticks) to the right and near the top or the bottom of the corresponding vowel.
-The diacritic may be underlined for a lower pitch, distinguishing in all eight possible tones.
+Tones are marked with acute accents and grave accents (backticks) to the right and near the top or the bottom of the corresponding vowel.
+The diacritic may be underlined for a lower pitch, distinguishing eight possible tones in all.

 Tone is not written directly, but rather needs to be established separately for each language.
 For example, the acute accent may indicate a high tone, a rising tone, or, in the case of Chinese, any tone called "rising" (上) for historical reasons.

 Low rising and falling tones can be distinguished from high rising and falling tones by underlining the accent mark: ma´̠, ma`̠.
 The underline also transcribes the Chinese yin tones, under the mistaken impression that these tones are actually lower.
 Two additional tone marks, without any defined phonetic value, are used for Chinese: "level" maˏ (平) and checked maˎ (入); these may also be underlined.